 The qualities of CVs are rated as follows:

 In addition to increase variance, non-response can result in biaised estimates if non-respondents have different characteristics from respondents.
-Non response is addressed through follow-up with respondent, imputation, and validation of microdata.
+Non-response is addressed through a follow-up with respondent, imputation and validation of microdata.

 Coverage error was minimized by keeping the frame up to date using survey and administrative sources.
 Coverage rates are monitored during sampling process.